 Because hydropower system installation is very site-specific, prices vary significantly and would depend on the size and type of the system and how much work is required to install it.
+According to the Centre for Alternative Technology, the basic equipment for a 1kW off-grid battery charging system might cost £5,000 to £6,000 in addition to installation costs.
 It is generally recommended to get quotes from at least three installers to get a good idea of how much the system would cost you.